 Animals

-The mosaic of parks and open spaces in the east San Francisco Bay Area, including Mt.
-Wanda, provide territory for a variety of wildlife.
+Select one of the images, below, to learn more about some of the animals on Mount Wanda.
+The mosaic of parks and open spaces in the east San Francisco Bay Area, including Mount Wanda, provide territory for a variety of wildlife.
 To protect wildlife and yourself, please do not approach or feed wildlife, and keep pets on leash while in the park.

 If you want to learn more about the different wildlife in the San Francisco Bay Area, we recommend visiting the Pacific Coast Science and Learning Center site or the SF Bay Wildlife site.